Browse the site and make a Donation Now!

 The current situation means Afghanistan’s hunger crisis is worsening by the day and is one of the worst in the world.
 Almost one in three people go to bed hungry and more than 3.5 million people are just one step away from famine.
 Half of all children under five years old are expected to suffer from malnutrition this year.

 With food supplies running out, prices skyrocketing and unemployment rising, many families are increasingly desperate, especially in rural areas.
 Our teams on the ground are seeing growing numbers of malnourished and destitute people, begging on the streets or going into debt just to get food for their families.
-Women and children are particularly affected, with
+Women and children are particularly affected, with many reduced to one meal a day and some even going days on end without food.

 Many people have left their homes in search of safety, shelter and a better life.
 Almost 600,000 people have been displaced within Afghanistan so far this year, mostly to seek aid in Kabul and other major cities.
 Thousands who have fled in recent weeks are sheltering in basic tents, without aid and at risk of outbreaks of diarrhoea and other diseases.
 Other people have fled the country as refugees, adding to the more than 2.2 million Afghan refugees globally.